-- Enter the participant identification number (PTID), visit date and code on the top section of each checklist page. - The "Required at Visits" column indicates when the item is required per-protocol.
-Complete staff initials next to procedures completed. - Staff are only to initial beside procedures that they themselves perform; not beside procedures performed by other staff members.
-If other staff members are not available to initial procedures that they performed, staff completing the checklist can initial and date a note on the checklist documenting who completed the procedure, e.g., "done by {name}" or "done by nurse." - If all procedures listed on a checklist are performed on the date entered in the top section of the form, the date need not be entered beside each item.
-If procedures listed on a checklist are performed on multiple dates, enter the date that each procedure is performed beside each item.
-Bracketing procedures which are consecutive and all done on the same date is also acceptable. - If a procedure listed on the checklist is not performed, enter "ND" for "not done" or "NA" for "not applicable" beside the item and record the reason why on the checklist or in chart notes; initial and date this entry.
+- Enter the participant identification number (PTID), visit date and type on the top section of each checklist page. - The "Required at Visits" column indicates when the item is required per-protocol.
+Complete staff initials next to procedures completed. - Staff are only to initial beside procedures in which they perform; not beside procedures performed by other staff members.
+If other staff members are not available to initial procedures in which they performed, staff completing the checklist can initial and date a note on the checklist documenting who completed the procedure, e.g., "done by {name}" or "done by nurse." - If all procedures listed on a checklist are performed on the date entered in the top section of the form, the date need not be entered beside each item.
+If procedures listed on a checklist are performed on multiple dates, enter the date upon which each procedure is performed beside each item.
+Bracketing procedures which are consecutive and all done on the same date is also acceptable. - If a procedure listed on the checklist is not performed, enter "ND" for "not done" beside the item and record the reason why on the checklist or in chart notes; initial and date this entry.